Marsyas: The Louvre's Apollo–Marsyas sarcophagus

-In later art
+In later arts

-In the art of later periods, allegory is applied to gloss the somewhat ambivalent morality of the flaying of Marsyas.
-Marsyas is often seen with a flute, pan pipes or even bagpipes.
-Apollo is shown with his lyre, or sometimes a harp, viol or other stringed instrument.
-The contest of Apollo and Marsyas is seen as symbolizing the eternal struggle between the Apollonian and Dionysian aspects of human nature.
+In the art of later periods, allegory is applied to gloss over the somewhat ambivalent morality of the flaying of Marsyas.
+Marsyas is often seen with a flute, pan pipes, or even bagpipes.
+Apollo is shown with his lyre, or sometimes a harp, viol, or other stringed instrument.
+The contest of Apollo and Marsyas is seen as symbolizing the eternal struggle between the Apollonian and Dionysian aspects of human nature and cultures.

 Paintings taking Marsyas as a subject include "Apollo and Marsyas" by Michelangelo Anselmi (c.
 1492 – c.1554), "The Flaying of Marsyas" by Jusepe de Ribera (1591–1652), the Flaying of Marsyas by Titian (c.
-1570–1576), "Apollo and Marsyas" by Bartolomeo Manfredi (St. Louis Art Museum) and "Apollo and Marsyas" by Luca Giordano (c.1665).
+1570–1576), "Apollo and Marsyas" by Bartolomeo Manfredi (St. Louis Art Museum), and "Apollo and Marsyas" by Luca Giordano (c.1665).

 James Merrill based a poem, "Marsyas", on this myth; it appears in The Country of a Thousand Years of Peace (1959).
-Zbigniew Herbert and Nadine Sabra Meyer each titled poems "Apollo and Marsyas".
+Zbigniew Herbert and Nadine Sabra Meyer each entitled poems "Apollo and Marsyas".
 Following Ovid's retelling of the Apollo and Marsyas tale, the poem "The Flaying Of Marsyas" features in Robin Robertson's 1997 collection "a painted field".

 Hugo Claus based his poem, Marsua (included in the 1955 poem collection Oostakkerse Gedichten), on the myth of Marsyas, describing the process of flaying from the perspective of Marsyas.

-In 2002, British artist Anish Kapoor created and installed an enormous sculpture in London's Tate Modern called "Marsyas".
-The work, consisting of three huge steel rings and a single red PVC membrane, was impossible to view as a whole because of its size, but had obvious anatomical connotations.
+In 2002, British artist Anish Kapoor created and installed an enormous sculpture in London's Tate Modern entitled, "Marsyas".
+Consisting of three huge steel rings and a single red PVC membrane, The work was impossible to view as a whole because of its size, but had obvious anatomical connotations.

-There is a bridge built towards the end of the Roman period on the river Marsyas that is still called by the satyr's name, Marsiyas.
+A bridge that was built toward the end of the Roman period on the river Marsyas is still called by the satyr's name, Marsiyas.

+The late composer Kyle Rieger wrote a duet for saxophone and piano based on the contest between Marsyas and Apollo titled "Aulos & Lyre".